matthewbrandt/bbynomnom/README.md

 # Cook Eat Recipes!

-A simple, recipe database for everyone, based on [http://chowdown.io](http://chowdown.io)
+A simple, recipe database for everyone, based (loosely) on [http://chowdown.io](http://chowdown.io).
+Thanks a lot for the great work Clark!

+#Development locally
+Everything is run in Docker for ease of not having to install anything.
+The docker-compose.yml is optimised for a MacOS install, some changes may need to be made for Windows/Linux.
+- Install Docker (if not already done)
+- Open the directory where you pulled the github repository to and run "docker compose up"
+- Open your browser to localhost:4000 and you should see the site!

 # Writing a Recipe